 Industrial IoT (IIoT) connections include technologies like sensors, trackers, video surveillance, wearables, and other connections that help manufacturers better understand the flow of operations.
 These connections reveal key data to operators, such as equipment condition, predictive analysis, product location, etc.

-In 2021, manufacturers spent US$4.2 billion on condition-based monitoring.
-As seen in the chart below, that was 55% of total IoT connections revenue among all applications.
-By 2026, that number will be over US$17 billion in revenue and 54% of total revenue.
+Condition-Based Monitoring (CBM) is the key catalyst for IoT connection and revenue growth throughout the decade, In 2024, manufacturers will spend US$9.05 billion on condition-based monitoring.
+As seen in the chart below, that accounts for 68% of total IoT revenue among all applications.
+By 2030, that number will be over US$34 billion in revenue and 77% of total revenue.
+Data and analytics services are the biggest driver for CBM revenue, followed by device and application platform services.

-Chart 1: Manufacturing IoT Connections Revenue by Application in 2021
+Chart 1: Manufacturing IoT Revenue by Application in 2024

 (Source: ABI Research)